iamsharduld/rest-api-design-research/README.md

 ## REST API Design Research

-### Description
+### Project Description

-This repository provides starter code for getting started with 9 different API combinations.
+The research aims to study developer perception of different REST API error handling methodologies and aims to measure various metrics and provide evidence to improve this error handling.
+The repository provides starter code for getting started with 9 different API combinations.
+We have used Go Programming language and implemented the APIs with the help of [echo](https://echo.labstack.com/) Framework.

  Weather (/weather) | Stock Market (/stockPrice) | Heart Rate (/heartRate) |
 --- | --- | ---